rev-net/memo/pitch.md

 |                    | If token holders add liquidity to an [AMM](https://docs.uniswap.org/concepts/uniswap-protocol#order-book-vs-amm) and it offers a better price than the revnet, the revnet will route incoming payments to that market instead of issuing new tokens.
 The revnet's split is applied to these buybacks as well.                                                                                                      |
 |                    | Built using Juicebox v4, revnets can grow to accept money on new [EVM-compatible networks](https://ethereum.org/en/developers/docs/evm/) as they emerge, and also offer cash outs on those networks.
 Holders can move their tokens between chains.
 When they do, the revnet automatically moves funds to back those tokens to maintain those tokens' value.                                                        |

-Notice, a revnet can be tuned to achieve various outcomes.
-They are not a cheatcode for entrepreneurs and investors lacking earnest real world insight, nor a capital magnet for those expecting a free lunch.
-It still takes strategy, risk, storytelling, and execution, amplifying those who follow through.
+Notice, revnets can be tuned to achieve various outcomes.
+They are not cheatcodes for entrepreneurs and investors lacking earnest real world insight, nor capital magnets for those expecting a free lunch.
+They still takes strategy, risk, storytelling, and execution, amplifying those who follow through.

+Each revnet should consider its own unique circumstances when navigating the following tuning decisions:
+- **Choosing a price:** revnets with infrequent and shallow price decreases leave room for more equal access over time to entice newcomers, but may lack energy from incumbent participants whose contributions are less recognized.
+- **Choosing a cash out tax:** revnets with a larger cash out tax reward more committed participants, but give everyone less access to liquidity.
+- **Choosing token distribution:** revnets with splits or automints can acknowledge the non-financial forms of participation which are often the subjects around which they revolve, but also can create scoped management burdens requiring more trust.

+There is no such thing as an apriori ideal tuning of a revnets rules, just as there was never an apriori perfect Bitcoin halvening timeframe or fixed supply number.
+A successful tuning is one that manages to convey the right incentives – either on purpose or on accident – to stimulate growth over time.

 In Part 2 of this memo, you'll see how we're going about tuning the $REV revnet for deployment.

 ### Why now?
 Why us?